 sudo dpkg --add-architecture i386

-Now we add Wine repository on the Linux Mint system:
+Now we add the Wine repository to the Linux Mint system:

 wget -qO - https://dl.winehq.org/wine-builds/winehq.key | sudo apt-key add - sudo apt-add-repository 'deb https://dl.winehq.org/wine-builds/ubuntu/ focal main'

 Once successfully added repository, install Wine using the following command: